Arthgyaan

 • Debt asset class: Apart from the NPS and provident fund investments already in place, the family can explore debt mutual funds: How to choose a debt mutual fund?

 • Cash asset class: For goals within three years and the emergency fund, a savings bank with sweep FD or a regular FD/RD is sufficient.
-For purposes beyond three years, please use the same debt funds as per the debt allocation above
+For purposes beyond three years, please use the same debt funds as per the debt allocation above.

 Disallowed investments

 • Additional investment in Provident fund: Apart from the mandatory investments via EPF, the family should refrain from additional investment in VPF.
 Given the long time horizon of the goals, a high allocation to equity is critical.
-The family should not opt for a higher pension option under EPS since it is better to have more control and liquidity over retirement assets vs. keeping it with the EPFO

-• Insurance mixed with investment: ULIP, endowment and related mixed products should be avoided due to high commissions, opaque structure, low returns and lock-ins
+• Insurance mixed with investment: ULIP, endowment, and related mixed products should be avoided due to high commissions, opaque structure, low returns, and lock-ins.

 Rebalancing plan